 In the IMPROVE-IT trials, Zetia lowered cardiovascular events and LDL-C in patients already on statin therapy.
 Zetia is standard of care for those who have sitosterolemia, a genetic condition marked by elevated levels of plant sterols in the blood.
 1

 However, according to the Mayo Clinic, Zetia does have known side effects, one of which is dysphagia or trouble swallowing.
-Dysphagia and stomach upset were the two main side effects I experienced with Zetia, at both 5mg and 10mg doses.

-Zetia is usually well tolerated
+Zetia is well tolerated

 In the IMPROVE-IT trial, 10mg of ezetimibe added to 40 mg of simvastatin reduced further heart attacks, but not many deaths, compared to simvastatin alone in patients sick with heart disease who already had their LDL-C lowered to less than 125 mg/dl.
 2

-So, for some, Zetia could make you healthier overall and may even extend your life.
+For the right class of patients, Zetia could make you healthier overall and may even extend your life.
 3